ThongWan1706/Id_Asg1/README.md

 <h1>Design Process</h1>
 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

+During the design process, I choose a few jewelry website

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 As a user type, I want to perform an action, so that I can achieve a goal.